I am a 5th generation Mormon, primarily through the Benson and Parkinson family lines.

 I am dedicating the remaining years of my life to: 1) helping minimize the harm, and maximize the good within religious and secular cultures, and 2) helping those who are transitioning away from religious orthodoxy find joy, meaning, and fulfillment in their lives, families, and communities — whether within, or outside of a formal church structure.

-I am currently in the final year of my Ph.D., and am scheduled to open up a private psychology practice in the Fall of 2015, focusing on: 1) religious faith transitions, 2) marital conflict due to religious differences, 3) religion-related anxiety (e.g., Scrupulosity), 4) sexual issues in a religious context (e.g., healthier and more effective approaches to sensitive issues like masturbation, sexuality, and pornography use), and 5) providing support for LGBT individuals from a religious background.
+I recently completed my Ph.D., and am in the process of opening up a private psychology practice focusing on: 1) religious faith transitions, 2) marital conflict due to religious differences, 3) religion-related anxiety (e.g., Scrupulosity), 4) sexual issues in a religious context (e.g., healthier and more effective approaches to sensitive issues like masturbation, sexuality, and pornography use), and 5) providing support for LGBT individuals from a religious background.
 If you are in need of help in one of these areas, please feel free to contact me.
 I will do what I can.

 Finally, I am a happily married father to four wonderful children: Anna, Maya, Clara, and Winston.
 They, along with Margi, are the most important parts of my life — and I am working every day to be a better husband and father to them.
 Some days, I feel like I am actually making progress in this regard.
 Will keep trying.